 Download the Summary of the Appraisal Institute Enforcement Procedures

-How to File a Complaint
+How to File a Complaint/Referral

-Because the subject matter of referrals covers such a wide spectrum, the Appraisal Institute has no standard referral form.
-Instead, we request that you provide us with the following information, if available, to help us process your referral:
+We request that you provide us with the following information, if available, to help us process your referral:

-Names and addresses of the appraiser and the client
+Names and address of the appraiser;

-Location of and type of property involved (if any)
+Location of and type of property involved (if any);

-A detailed explanation of the problem.
+An explanation of the issue.

 Attn: Professional Practice